 GOOD TO KNOW: This tour starts and ends at the Nicollet Island Parking Lot, where there is hourly parking.

 DESCRIPTION: Explore the Central Mississippi Riverfront Regional Park and showcase some of the most visionary parks-building efforts in generations.
 Sights you’ll see include Nicollet Island, the Stone Arch Bridge, St. Anthony Falls, and the Water Works park project.

 ACTIVITY LEVEL: 2 miles round trip.
 Trail is unpaved and uneven and has some climb.

 GOOD TO KNOW: Tour begins at W. River Parkway between Lake St. and 32nd.
 There is on-street parking nearby.
 Look for an unmarked trailhead off of the street-level walking path.
 You will head north on the trail and return either by retracing your steps or via the paved walking path.

 DESCRIPTION: For as long as people have lived this area, there’s likely been a trail running along the Mississippi River from Saint Anthony Falls the convergence of the Mississippi and Minnesota Rivers.
 This tour covers the northern half of what is today called the Winchell Trail.

 Highlights from Past Walk & Talks

 From Shingle Creek to the Winchell Trail, past Walk & Talk tours have brought together Minneapolis Parks lovers interested in exploring more about our parks.
 Take a look at this photo gallery to see some highlights from past events.

-We’re developing further plans for 2020 Walk & Talks.
+We’re developing further plans for Walk & Talks in 2021 and beyond.
 To stay in-the-know, make sure you’re signed up for our newsletter.

 To suggest a topic or speaker for a future Walk & Talk – please contact: